What is cloud CDN?

 For instance, if a site is hosted by an origin server that’s based in the U.K., then visitors from the Philippines might experience a delay in loading times.
 This could affect, not just your website’s visitorship and traffic, but also your site’s overall performance.

-Understanding what CDN does?
+Understanding what Cloud CDN does?

 Once a site manager or owner uploads new content or does major changes within a site, CDNs automatically store these updates and pre-save them in the servers.
 Therefore, wherever a visitor may be, the content he or she consumes from a website is transmitted via the user’s edge server—the server closest to their location.
 Many CDNs also automatically work on formatting.
 Because not all web hosts have a design for different devices, CDNs make it easier to resize photos without compromising quality.
 This gives website owners peace of mind, knowing that their content quality remains intact whether it’s being consumed through a smartphone or a PC.

 Additionally, CDNs also make your site more accessible.
-What this means is your media and content remain available to your visitors delisted high-stress situations like intermittent spikes, excessive user traffic or even possible server outages.
+What this means is your media and content remains available to your visitors delisted high-stress situations like intermittent spikes, excessive user traffic or even possible server outages.

 What kind of websites need CDNs the most?